hercek/topovica/README.md

 ## Known issues

 Topovica had some issues but this subset does not use the features with wonky behavior.

+## Change log

+Version 0.2 changed the key bindings from `;`, `:`, `.`, `,` to `Break`, `Pause`, `SysRq`, `PrintScreen` respectively.
+It was done because insert mode detection sometimes fails.
+If user wanted to input e.g. `.` in such a case then the character was consumed by this extension.
+This change fixes it since SysRq & Break keys are not used in input controls.

 ## License